nspcc-dev/neofs-s3-gw/docs/aws_cli.md

 At this moment, the gateway supports only canned ACL and doesn't support the setting of location constraints.

-To create a bucket, run the command:
+To create a bucket, run the following command:
 ```
 $ aws s3api create-bucket --bucket %BUCKET_NAME --acl %ACL
 ```